isoworg/CV-1/Brian_Patterson_CV.md

 **Profile**

 Passionate about technology and software development.
 I am self taught iOS developer and have had 5 Apps featured in the iOS App store.
 I am currently a student at Makers Academy and I am looking to forge in career in mobile development/ Web Development.
+In fact I have been so thrilled about being part of this experience that I have decided to document it in a [Podcast](http://codecastmakers.libsyn.com/) and a [Blog](http://the-makers-journey.ghost.io).

 **Skills**